What is Zero Waste?

 Zero Waste Champion Program

-During the 2015-16 school year, PAUSD and City of Palo Alto entered an innovative collaboration to promote the concept of zero waste across PAUSD's school campuses.
+Beginning in the 2015-16 school year, PAUSD and City of Palo Alto entered an innovative collaboration to promote the concept of zero waste across PAUSD's school campuses.
 This program is called the Zero Waste Champion program, and is jointly managed with the District and the City.
 Participating schools have the benefit of an onsite employee to oversee zero waste efforts at the site level.
 The City provided initial Champion training and ongoing support and education to each champion.
 Do not hesitate to reach out to your site's Champion for help with zero waste issues!